duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/submission_and_review.md

 	Make sure there's only **one** Instant Answer per pull request.

-4. Enter a title for your pull request using the format: "New {{IA NAME}} {{IA TYPE}}".
+4. Enter a title for your pull request:

+	If your IA is new, use the format: "New {{IA NAME}} {{IA TYPE}}".
 For example:

 	- "New Instagram Spice"
 	- "New Firefox Cheat Sheet"
 	- "New Color Hex Goodie"

+	If you're submitting a fix, use the format: "{{IA NAME}}: Fixes {{ISSUE}}".
+For example:

+	- "Forecast: Fixes Issue #3434"
+	- "Time Zones: Updating to reflect new templates"
+	- "Calculator: Fixes Rounding Problem"

-11. Copy the "Pull Request Template" for your type of Instant Answer from the links below.
+5. Copy the "Pull Request Template" for your type of Instant Answer from the links below.
 Paste it into the "Leave a Comment" text box.

     - [Goodie Pull Request Template](https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-goodies/master/pull_request_template_goodie.md)
     - [Spice Pull Request Template](https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-spice/master/pull_request_template_spice.md)
     - [Fathead Pull Request Template](https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-fathead/master/pull_request_template_fathead.md)
     - [Longtail Pull Request Template](https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-longtail/master/pull_request_template_longtail.md)

-12. Answer the questions in the Pull Request Template
+6. Answer the questions in the Pull Request Template

-13. Add a screenshot of your Instant Answer to your answers:
+7. Add a screenshot of your Instant Answer to your answers:

 	Go back to your Codio.com browser tab, and open the "Terminal" tab